Mbellni/Thesis-Project-2025/Progress-journal-3.md

 Furthernmore, for the same reasons, ChatGPT was also used to help me figure out the accent, voice pitch and name of the character (David).

-Here are a few screenshots of my experimenting with Metahuman and getting david to llok as similar tp ChatGPT's image as possible:
+Here are a few screenshots of my experimenting with Metahuman and getting david to look as similar tp ChatGPT's image as possible:

 <p align="center">
   <img src="docs/david_01.png" width="1000"/>